msg-systems/holmes-extractor/README.md

-  determining which relation and embedding matches should be attempted. maximum_activation_distance -- the number of words it takes for a previous phraselet activation to reduce to zero when the library is reading through a document. word_embedding_match_threshold -- the cosine similarity above which two words match. initial_question_word_embedding_match_threshold -- the cosine similarity above which two words match where the search phrase word governs an interrogative pronoun. relation_score -- the activation score added when a normal two-word relation is matched. reverse_only_relation_score -- the activation score added when a two-word relation is matched using a search phrase that can only be reverse-matched. single_word_score -- the activation score added when a normal single word is matched. single_word_any_tag_score -- the activation score added when a single word is matched whose tag did not correspond to the template specification. initial_question_word_answer_score -- the activation score added when a question word is matched to an answering phrase.
-Set to the value of *relation_score* if not supplied. initial_question_word_behaviour -- 'process' if a question word in the sentence constinuent at the beginning of *text_to_match* is to be matched to document phrases that answer it; 'exclusive' if only topic matches that involve such question words
+  determining which relation and embedding matches should be attempted. maximum_activation_distance -- the number of words it takes for a previous phraselet activation to reduce to zero when the library is reading through a document. word_embedding_match_threshold -- the cosine similarity above which two words match where the search phrase word does not govern an interrogative pronoun. initial_question_word_embedding_match_threshold -- the cosine similarity above which two words match where the search phrase word governs an interrogative pronoun. relation_score -- the activation score added when a normal two-word relation is matched. reverse_only_relation_score -- the activation score added when a two-word relation is matched using a search phrase that can only be reverse-matched. single_word_score -- the activation score added when a normal single word is matched. single_word_any_tag_score -- the activation score added when a single word is matched whose tag did not correspond to the template specification. initial_question_word_answer_score -- the activation score added when a question word is matched to an potential answer phrase. initial_question_word_behaviour -- 'process' if a question word in the sentence constinuent at the beginning of *text_to_match* is to be matched to document phrases that answer it; 'exclusive' if only topic matches that involve such question words